Atlanta 18-Wheeler Wrecks Lawyer

 Large Truck Accident Statistics

 18-wheelers and other commercial trucks respond differently to changes in road conditions than do smaller, more agile vehicles.
 According to the National Highway Traffic Safety Administration (NHTSA), large commercial trucks, including 18-wheelers, represent a serious threat to the safety of other drivers.
-The NHTSA’s most recent report, for the year 2015, found the following:
+The NHTSA’s most recent report, for the year 2015, found:

 - 4,311 large trucks and buses were involved in fatal crashes, in 2015.

 - Large truck and bus fatalities have been increasing in recent years (20 percent increase between 2009 and 2015).

 - There has been a significant increase in crashes resulting in injuries that involved large trucks (62 percent increase from 2009 to 2015).

 The NHTSA’s report also found that 87,000 large trucks were involved in accidents that resulted in injury and 342,000 large trucks were involved in accidents that resulted in property damage, for the 2015 year.
 These should be alarming statistics to anyone who shares the roadways with large trucks.

 The NHTSA has found that there are certain factors that make large truck driving dangerous.
 The following is a summary of some of those findings.